ibm-cloud-docs/openshift/openshift-ai-addon-install.md

 To use the OpenShift AI add-on, your cluster must meet the following requirements.
 - Your cluster must be version 4.16 and later.
 - Your cluster must have at least 2 worker nodes.
 Each worker node must have 8vCPU and 32GB memory and a GPU.
+- Your worker nodes must use the RHCOS operating system.

 ## Before you begin
 {: #ai-before}